short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 pipeline against the **live** ShortPixel API — catching contract drift a mock can't see.
-It needs a valid API key and consumes real quota credits (about one per test), so it is never part of `--integration`, `--all`, or CI; without the key every test skips.
+It needs a valid API key and consumes real quota credits (about one per test), so it is never part of `--integration`, `--all`, or the push/PR CI runs; without the key every test skips.
+A dedicated CI workflow (`.github/workflows/smoke.yml`) runs the suite once a month (plus manual dispatch) using the `SHORTPIXEL_SMOKE_KEY` repository secret.

 ```bash
 SHORTPIXEL_SMOKE_KEY=<your 20-char key> bin/test.sh --smoke